vumichien/cocoindex/docs/docs/ops/sources.md

     it's typically cheaper than a full refresh by setting the [refresh interval](../core/flow_def#refresh-interval) especially when the folder contains a large number of files.
     So you can usually set it with a smaller value compared to the `refresh_interval`.

-    On the other hand, this only detects changes for files still exists.
+    On the other hand, this only detects changes for files that still exist.
-    If the file is deleted (or the current account no longer has access to), this change will not be detected by this change stream.
+    If the file is deleted (or the current account no longer has access to it), this change will not be detected by this change stream.

-    So when a `GoogleDrive` source enabled `recent_changes_poll_interval`, it's still recommended to set a `refresh_interval`, with a larger value.
+    So when a `GoogleDrive` source has `recent_changes_poll_interval` enabled, it's still recommended to set a `refresh_interval`, with a larger value.
     So that most changes can be covered by polling recent changes (with low latency, like 10 seconds), and remaining changes (files no longer exist or accessible) will still be covered (with a higher latency, like 5 minutes, and should be larger if you have a huge number of files like 1M).
-    In reality, configure them based on your requirement: how freshness do you need to target index to be?
+    In reality, configure them based on your requirement: how fresh do you need the target index to be?

     :::